expo/expo/docs/pages/distribution/publishing-websites.md

 - Run `cd web-build`
 - Run `vercel`
-- You should see a url that you can use to view your project online.
+- You should see a URL that you can use to view your project online.

 Paste that URL into your browser when the build is complete, and you will see your deployed app!